threefoldfoundation/info_sdk/src/6_develop/code/kubernetes/code_kubernetes.md

 The aim is to create a simple Kubernetes cluster where we need to follow a few steps:
 - create (or identify and use) an overlay network that spans all of the nodes needed in the solution
 - identify which nodes are involved in the Kubernetes cluster, master and worker nodes
-- create reservations for the Kubernetes virtual machines.
+- deploy Kubernetes virtual machines.
 - deploy the Kubernetes cluster.

 #### Create an overlay network of identity a previously deployed overlay network